EtherSystem/MajorMiseries/README.md

 | Always | Predator Blood Loss can become Severe Lacerations at any time. |
 | Disabled | This conversion is disabled. |

 Keep in mind that if you're playing with the "Only With Requiem" preset, your maximum condition will already be reduced by 50%, and Severe Lacerations also reduces your maximum condition by 50%, resulting in instant death.
-This is intentional.
+This is intentional and the only way to survive that is with the well fed buff.

 ## Scarred Flesh